jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (a) the prospecting proposed in the application is unlikely to materially add to the existing knowledge of the mineral in all or part of the land to which the application relates; or
   (b) there exists, at the time of the application, substantial interest in exploring for or mining the mineral in all or part of the land to which the application relates,—

-### 28A Declaration that permits not to be issued or extended for specified land for specified period
+### 28A Declaration in relation to specified land for specified period
 (1) The Minister may declare that, during a specified period, specified kinds of permits— (a) will not be granted in respect of specified land; and (b) will not have the area of land that those permits apply to extended to include any of that specified land.
+(1AA) The Minister may declare that, during a specified period, specified kinds of permits— (a) will only be granted in respect of specified land by allocation by public tender under section 24; and (b) will not have the area of land that those permits apply to extended to include any of that specified land.
-(1A) For the purposes of subsection (1),—
+(1A) For the purposes of subsections (1) and (1AA),—
   (a) the declaration may be made only if the Minister believes that the declaration is necessary to better meet the purpose of this Act:
   (b) the declaration must be made by notice published under the Legislation Act 2019.
 (2) A notice under subsection (1A)﻿(b)—